What is SOC 2 Compliance? A Beginner's Guide

 In fact, the reason we started Drata in the first place is that we were the people responsible for compliance at our previous jobs, so we know how complicated, frustrating, and lengthy the process can be.
 And we wanted to find a way to make it simpler.
 Drata is the result of the simplification.

-Automated 24/7 monitoring, real-time alerts, evidence collection, security training, simple dashboards and reports, and dedicated support from compliance experts, everything we do is designed to take as much burden as possible off your teams while maintaining compliance.
+Automated 24/7 monitoring, real-time alerts, evidence collection, security training, simple dashboards and reports, and dedicated support from compliance experts—everything we do is designed to take as much burden as possible off your teams while maintaining compliance.

 Because once you’ve done all that work to become compliant, you’ll need systems in place to help you stay secure and compliant and prove it (which will keep you competitive).

 If SOC 2 compliance is on your horizon, it’s a good time to take a look at automation with Drata.
+Book a demo to see how we can help your company achieve and maintain SOC 2 compliance.

 2023 Compliance Trends Report